Decoding algorithms for surface codes: Background

 In summary, the checks give us a partial information of the error operator that corrupted the encoded information.
 Since the aim of quantum error correction is to recover the noiseless quantum state, an estimate of the channel error must be obtained so that the noisy state can be corrected.
 The process of estimating the quantum error from the measured syndrome is named decoding.
-Once a guess of the error, $\hat{E} \in \mathcal{G}_n$, is obtained by the decoder, its complex conjugate will be applied to the encoded quantum state.
-If the estimation turns out to be correct, the noisy quantum state will be successfully corrected since the elements of the Pauli group are unitary.
-Moreover, if the estimated error is not the exact element of the Pauli group but it belongs to the same degenerate coset, the correction will also be succesful \cite{reviewpat}.
+Once a guess of the error, $\hat{E} \in \mathcal{G}_n$, is obtained by the decoder, it will be operated on the code.
+If the estimation turns out to be correct, the noisy quantum state will be successfully corrected since the elements of the Pauli group are self-inverse.
+Moreover, if the estimated error is not the exact element of the Pauli group but it belongs to the same degenerate coset, the correction will also be successful \cite{reviewpat}.
 Finally, whenever the estimated error does not fulfill any of those two cases, the correction operation will result in a non-trivial action on the logical qubits encoded in the state, implying that the error correction method has failed.